alexpqbt/noudes/README.md

 # Noudes: Temporary file upload server

+The geniuses whom I've talked to at the specific computer laboratory had a mind-blowing, million-dollar idea, and they wanted to make it happen.
+The innovations that've been thought of were out of this world, and the potential is beyond the skies themselves.
+Their minds are truly unfathomable, and I am but a speck of it in their indescribable mindscapes.
+Their suggestions are truly a thing of beauty, and I will do my best to implement their grandiose ideas even though I am just a mortal.

+## How to run

 To run the thing, install the packages first with `npm install` then run it either `npm run start` or `nodemon` if you have it installed.

 Features that I want this thing to have:

 - [x] upload file
 - [x] save file to storage
 - [x] download file from storage